 Wardens of Newtownards among finalists at the 2022 Northern Ireland Social Media Awards

-Department store Wardens of Newtowards has been listed as a finalist in three categories at the 2022 Northern Ireland Social Media Awards.
+Department store Wardens of Newtownards has been listed as a finalist in three categories at the 2022 Northern Ireland Social Media Awards.

 The landmark store has been shortlisted for Best Use of Social Media in Retail (Over 10K Following), Social Media In-House Team of the Year, as well as Best Use of TikTok in Business.

-Digital Marketing Creator of Wardens of Newtowards, Tracey Meredith, revealed: “It’s felt unbelievably.
-To be shortlisted for the best in-house team as well has been really lovely because it recognises us as a team and the work we’ve put into the digital marketing of the store.
+Digital Marketing Creator of Wardens of Newtowards, Tracey Meredith, revealed: “It’s felt unbelievabe.
+To be shortlisted for the best in-house team has been really lovely because it recognises us as a team and the work we’ve put into the digital marketing of the store.

 “We’re all very excited to attend the awards ceremony - absolutely over the moon.”